akamai/distimate/docs/intro.rst

 The implementation intelligently handles various corner cases.
-In the following example, distribution median can be anything between 10 and 50.
+In the following example, a distribution median can be anything between 10 and 50.

 .. testcode::